zeinhord/Portfolio-Guide/README.md

 # 🗺 Ivan's Portfolio

-Welcome to my Data Science portfolio!
+Welcome to my portfolio!
 Here, I document a summary of my projects in the Data Science field.

 ## 📚 Table of Contents